Location: 703 4th Ave E

 In early days, the Swantown Slough separated the commercial part of Fourth Avenue from the residential area to its east.
 Charley Vietzen, a German immigrant who ran Charlie’s Place saloon downtown, lived at the eastern edge of the slough and would have had to cross a bridge every day to go to work.

 The Carlyon Fill, which eliminated the slough in 1911, coincided with the advent of the Motor Age.
-The building at this location was erected in 1918 for one of the first local automobile dealers.
+The building at this location, the McClain Motors building, was erected in 1918 for one of the first local automobile dealers.
 Fourth Avenue by then was the major arterial through Olympia.
 Fourth Avenue, coupled with State Avenue, were two of the first one-way roads in the state.
 In this stretch it bore the US 99 designation.
 Because of its connection with the advent of motorized transportation and the highway system, this building is iconic of the transition from water- to surface-based transportion in our area.

 This building became a furniture store some time before the 1960s and is now an antique mall.

-Washington State Historical Society photographs (enter following catalog number in Collections Search box): C1949.3.95 (unscanned photograph of Vietzen home)
+Washington State Historical Society photographs (enter following catalog number in Collections Search box): C1949.3.95 (Vietzen home with family)

 History of Route 99, accessed May 27, 2012